 What Can Possibly Happen If I Do Not Pay My Sales Tax

-This is one question that owners of newly formed businesses often wonder about .
-One reason why small scale businesses carry on ignoring sales tax is because they are not aware of the consequences.
+This is one question that owners of newly formed businesses often wonder about.
+One reason why small scale businesses carry on ignoring sales tax is that they are not aware of the consequences.
 The following are the repercussions of ignoring sales tax.

 - The tax authorities may force you to pay the whole uncollected tax out of pocket